mattiasclaesson/saabopentech/README.md

 https://pikkupossu.1g.fi/tomi/projects/saabopentech/saabopentech.html
 Executable file is invoked by T7Suite.

-Also contains a xcode project for macos with the orginal feature set
+Also contains a xcode project for macos with the original feature set.